Memory barrier: Example

 When a program runs on a single-CPU machine, the hardware performs the necessary bookkeeping to ensure that the program executes as if all memory operations were performed in the order specified by the programmer (program order), so memory barriers are not necessary.
 However, when the memory is shared with multiple devices, such as other CPUs in a multiprocessor system, or memory-mapped peripherals, out-of-order access may affect program behavior.
 For example, a second CPU may see memory changes made by the first CPU in a sequence that differs from program order.

 A program is run via a process which can be multi-threaded (i.e. a software thread such as pthreads as opposed to a hardware thread).
 Different processes do not share a memory space so this discussion does not apply to two programs, each one running in a different process (hence a different memory space).
-It applies to two or more (software) threads running in a single process (i.e. a single memory space whereby multiple software threads share a single memory space).
-Multiple software threads, within a single process, may run concurrently on a Multi-core processor.
+It applies to two or more (software) threads running in a single process (i.e. a single memory space where multiple software threads share a single memory space).
+Multiple software threads, within a single process, may run concurrently on a multi-core processor.

 The following multi-threaded program, running on a multi-core processor gives an example of how such out-of-order execution can affect program behavior:

 Initially, memory locations x and f both hold the value 0.
 The software thread running on processor #1 loops while the value of f is zero, then it prints the value of x.
 The software thread running on processor #2 stores the value 42 into x and then stores the value 1 into f.
 Pseudo-code for the two program fragments is shown below.

 The steps of the program correspond to individual processor instructions.